Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Conclusion

-From various numerical experiments, it is shown that \textit{Learned Combined Algorithm} performs well for the considered problem.
-First, we observe that the \textit{Learned Combined Algorithm} has good performance on EMNIST dataset and the dataset of handwritten Chinese characters although we only train $\mathcal{P}_{{\Theta}}$ on MNIST dataset.
-Secondly, we observe that the \textit{Learned Combined Algorithm} could generate satisfactory results for a large variety of contrasts with different values and even for the case when the values of the contrasts for testing are a little higher than those for training.
-For this observation, we think the reason is that the learned projector may acquire some a priori information of the shapes of the unknown contrasts since the training datasets for learned projector are obtained by using the normalization operator $\mathcal{N}$ (see Section \ref{4.1.2}).
-However, it is observed in the numerical experiments that the reconstruction results of \textit{Learned Combined Algorithm} become worse when the values of the exact contrasts become larger.
-This may be due to two reasons.
-The first reason is that if the exact contrasts become larger then the numerical solutions of relevant direct scattering problems in each iterative step will be less accurate, which will deteriorate the final reconstruction results.
-The second reason is that the deep learning method in our algorithm is lack of interpretability (that is, the underlying a priori information acquired by the learned projector is not well-understood) and thus it is difficult for us to improve the proposed algorithm.
-Therefore, certain improvements still need to be further investigated.
-Moreover, it is interesting to extend our method to the case of seismic imaging, which will be considered as a future work. }
+Various numerical experiments show that the \textit{Learned Projected Algorithm} performs well for the inverse problem considered.
+First, it is observed that the \textit{Learned Projected Algorithm} can generate satisfactory reconstruction results for a wide range of contrasts with different values and even for the case when the values of the contrasts for testing are slightly higher than those for training.
+The reason for this may be due to fact that the learned projector acquires some a priori information about the shapes of the unknown contrasts since the training datasets for the learned projector are obtained by using the normalization operator $\mathcal{N}$ (see Subsection \ref{S4_2}).
+Secondly, it is seen that \textit{Learned Projected Algorithm} has a good performance on the EMNIST dataset though we only train $\mathcal{P}_{{\Theta}}$ on the MNIST dataset.
+This suggests that the feasible region we learned for \textit{Learned Projected Algorithm} contains not only the samples from the MNIST dataset but also other handwritten samples, leading to satisfactory generalization ability for our algorithm.
+Thirdly, as mentioned in Section \ref{S3}, a good choice of the feasible region has the effect of denoising the noise measurement, which is consistent with our experiments that the performance of \textit{Learned Projected Algorithm} does not degrade significantly as the noise level increases.
+However, it is observed in the numerical experiments that the reconstruction results of \textit{Learned Projected Algorithm} become worse when the value of the exact contrast is large.
+One of the reasons may be due to the fact that for the case when the value of the exact contrast is large the numerical solution of the corresponding scattering problem in each iterative step is not accurate enough, which will deteriorate the final reconstruction results.
+It is also interesting to extend our method to the case of seismic imaging, which will be considered as a future work.